JasonLu18/UMVC3-ParsecData/README.md

 2. The less download speed you have and weaker machine you're running, the more likely you'll expierence frame drops/skips

 Each page refers to where the Instance is being launched from.
-So that is where me and the other player connects to.
+So that is where the player connects to.

 Tutorial on setup via @datHazy https://www.youtube.com/watch?v=QLyTBHJY7jM